 - too bitter – if your drink is too bitter, you can add in a few more drops of saline solution.

-- too sweet - saline solution can also help balance out a drink that is too sweet!
+- too sweet – saline solution can also help balance out a drink that is too sweet!
+(No, I’ll never stop talking about this stuff!)
 Add a few more drops until you get the balance of sweetness you like.
 You can also add in more lime juice to balance out the sweetness.

 - not enough grapefruit flavor – squeeze in a wedge of fresh grapefruit to add in a bit more grapefruit flavor.
 Alternatively, you can add in a bit more grapefruit simple syrup.